 “It was actually a blessing, because they got to be the first ones to knock down all the obstacles for us, educate the city and council on breweries and how they operate,” says Kevin.

 Southbound, which opened in 2011, was the first production brewery in Savannah, which makes it a must-see in our Hostess City.
-Be sure to take a tour and try some of the unique drinks they’ve brewed up, like their award-winning Imperial Coffee Stout, Moonlight Drive, and their medium-bodied chocolate, caramel brown ale, the Bad, Bad Cascade Brown.
+Be sure to take a tour and try some of the unique drinks they’ve brewed up.
+Opt for their award-winning Imperial Coffee Stout, Moonlight Drive and their medium-bodied chocolate, the Bad, Bad Cascade Brown.

-Even though Southbound has been open for three years, they’ve only been brewing for two.
-They stood at the front lines, battling for better brewing, trying to raise awareness for the new small brewing businesses trying to get their start in a state where the brewers at these companies aren’t even legally allowed to take home a batch they just made.
+Southbound stood at the front lines, trying to raise awareness for the new small brewing businesses.
+In Georgia, brewers aren’t even legally allowed to take home a batch they just made.

-“In order for a brewer to take it home he has to go buy it from the store,” says Carly Wiggins, co-founder of Southbound, who’s on the board of directors at the Georgia Craft Brewers Guild.
+“In order for a brewer to take it home he has to go buy it from the store,” says Carly Wiggins.
+Wiggins is the co-founder of Southbound, who’s on the board of directors at the Georgia Craft Brewers Guild.

-“But it’s not like we’re trying to tear down the system by any means; that’s not what we’re after,” says Carly.
-“We’re just looking for a little bit of leeway to put us on a level playing field with the states around us.”
+“We’re not trying to tear down the system by any means; that’s not what we’re after,” says Carly.
+“We’re just looking for some leeway to put us on a level playing field with the states around us.”

 And these challenges just fortified the breweries bonds with one another.